eslint/eslint/docs/rules/no-param-reassign.md

 * `props` (`false` by default) - If `true` is set, this rule warns modifying of properties of parameters.

-### The following patterns are considered warnings:
+### The following patterns are considered problems:

 ```js
 /*eslint no-param-reassign: 2*/